sanderaarts/filename-incrementer/README.md

    |- test-3.ext
 ```

-The first two methods will probably be the most usefull ones:
+The first two methods will probably be the most useful ones:

 ### getNew